High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs: Impact of delay level on expected waiting times

 \section{Impact of delay level on expected waiting times}

-In this section, we provide analytical expressions that can be efficiently evaluated to find both low and \highname{} expected waiting times in the \dapqname{}.
+In this section, we provide analytical expressions that can be evaluated by truncating an infinite sum to find both low and \highname{} expected waiting times in the \dapqname{}.
 These expressions allow us to visualize the impact of the delay level on the \highname{} expected waiting time, providing a deeper understanding of the dynamics of the \dapqname{}.
-Then, in \cref{sec:optimizing}, we use our efficient computation algorithm for the analytical expected waiting time expressions to choose the optimal parametrizations for the \dapqname{} under various conditions.
+Then, in \cref{sec:optimizing}, we use our computation algorithm for the analytical expected waiting time expressions to choose the optimal parametrizations for the \dapqname{} under various conditions.